-(c) Basis of Consolidation
+Basis of Consolidation (c)

 (i) Principle of preparation of the consolidated financial statements

 The consolidated financial statements comprise the Company and subsidiaries.
 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.